perladvent/perldotcom/content/article/the-hijacking-of-perl-com.md

 John Berryhill provided [some forensic work in Twitter](https://twitter.com/briandfoy_perl/status/1354535622069919748) that showed the compromised actually happened in September.
-The domain was transferred to BizCN in December, but the nameservers were stable.
+The domain was transferred to BizCN in December, but the nameservers were not changed.
 The domain was transferred again in January to Key Systems, GmbH.
 This latency period avoids immediate detection, and bouncing the domain through a couple registrars makes the recovery much harder.